samkaj1/HawkEyeReviews/FacultyFeedback.md

   - From there we will random presentation order so you could first or last or anywhere in between

 ## Week 8 ##
+- You might to use a transparent background for your logo image
+- Introducing the next speaker for example, now Shayan will walk us through the scenarios

 ## Week 9 ##